Have you ever wondered about the types of desert animals that eat cactus?

 Prairie dogs are small rodents known for their active social lives, living in burrow colonies of 25 to over 300 individuals.
 Being desert animals that eat cactus as part of their diet, they consume cacti among other vegetation and invertebrates.
 Eating cacti makes them ideal inhabitants of the arid plains they call home, as they help disperse cactus seeds, aiding in the habitat’s biodiversity and restoration.

 Although prairie dogs are often preyed upon by animals like coyotes and badgers, it is thought that their cactus-based diets help protect them from predators due to toxins found within the plants.
-The prickly pear species contain high levels of cardenolides, a type of steroidal glycoside similarly dangerous to humans as digitalis, making any predator that preys on prairie dog colonies potentially ill or even dead due to ingestion alone.
+The prickly pear species contain high levels of cardenolides, a type of steroidal glycoside similarly dangerous to humans as digitalis.
+Cardenolides make any predator that preys on prairie dog colonies potentially ill or even dead due to ingestion alone.
 Although an unpleasant side effect for potential predators, this defensive mechanism helps keep prairie dog populations safe from most land-based enemies.

 12. Camels

-Camels are also desert animals that eat cactus and are capable of surviving in some of the harshest climates on Earth.
-They have several remarkable adaptive features which help them to thrive in harsh environments with little access to water and food.
-Camels are well-known for their ability to go long periods without drinking water, thanks to an extra-thick layer of fat and three stomachs equipped with an enzyme that helps extract moisture from their food sources.
+Camels are also desert animals that eat cactus and can survive in some of the harshest climates on Earth.
+They have several remarkable adaptive features that help them thrive in harsh environments with little access to water and food.
+Camels are well-known for their ability to go long periods without drinking water, thanks to an extra-thick layer of fat and three stomachs equipped with an enzyme that helps extract moisture from their food sources.Â

-When it comes to food sources, camels typically eat a variety of plants such as cacti, grasses, and shrubs.
-Cacti are a favorite among camels due to their high nutrition content and lack of moisture; they don’t even need to drink much water while eating the plant!
-Camels can fit quite a bit into their mouths although most cactus spines aren’t sharp enough to harm them since they have thick coats of fur or leathery skin on their heads.
+When it comes to food sources, camels typically eat a variety of plants, such as cacti, grasses, and shrubs.
+Cacti are a favorite among camels due to their high nutrition content and lack of moisture; they don’t need to drink much water while eating the plant!
+Camels can fit quite a bit into their mouths, although most cactus spines aren’t sharp enough to harm them since they have thick coats of fur or leathery skin on their heads.Â

 Camels also have adaptations like wide feet that spread out their weight when walking through sandy terrain so as not to be bogged down by the shifting sand beneath them.
-Together, these features allow camels to survive even in the most desolate climates where other herbivores cannot stay sustainably fed and hydrated.
+Together, these features allow camels to survive even in the most desolate climates, where other herbivores cannot sustainably stay fed and hydrated.

 13. Ground Squirrels

 Ground squirrels are commonly found in grassland and semi-arid ecosystems around the world.
-These small rodents are considered to be a major nuisance for farmers who deal with crop damage due to their feeding habits.
-Despite being small, ground squirrels have an appetite for desert plants, including cacti!
+Due to their feeding habits, these small rodents are considered a major nuisance for farmers who deal with crop damage.
+Despite being small, ground squirrels have an appetite for desert plants, including cacti!Â

 This may seem unusual given that cactus typically lack traditional food sources, such as seeds or grain, but ground squirrels have adapted remarkably well to life in arid environments.
 Ground squirrels will consume the spines and flesh of cacti, where they can find many essential nutrients such as water, carbohydrates, fat, and protein.
-In fact, their specialized diet and digestive systems allow them to derive sustenance from a wide variety of species of desert plants other than cacti.
+Their specialized diet and digestive systems allow them to derive sustenance from various species of desert plants other than cacti.Â

 Indeed, ground squirrels have been observed eating flowers, leaves, stems, and fruits within the arid areas they inhabit.
 It is believed that ground squirrels help spread the pollen of these plants by consuming them and then carrying them to other parts of their habitat via their fur.
-Thus, these little critters on this list of desert animals that eat cactus, play an important role in propagating vital plant life even in inhospitable environments like deserts!
+Thus, these little critters on this list of desert animals that eat cactus, play an important role in propagating vital plant life even in sterile environments like deserts!

 14. Javelinas

 Looking for desert animals that eat cactus?
 Javelinas, or collared peccaries, are one and are found throughout the American Southwest and Mexico.
 They belong to the pig family, Tayassuidae, and weigh about 10-30 kilograms when fully grown.
 Javelinas have been known to roam in groups of up to 15 individuals.
-The name javelina comes from the Spanish form of a French word for “skunk.”
+The name javelina comes from the Spanish form of a French word for “skunk.

 Javelinas are well adapted to desert life; one of their most unique adaptations is their diet.
 In addition to eating insects and other small animals, they feed on cacti, particularly prickly pear.
 Their rough lips help them grip the spines of the cactus while they bite off sections which they strip away with their razor-sharp incisors.